Table of Contents

 Feeding your cat a proper diet will help their immune system stay strong.
 Serve your cat a high-quality food brand that is rich in protein and free of unnecessary filler ingredients.

-Another natural option that can support your cat's immune system is CBD oil for cats.
+CBD oil may help with feline aids conditions by supporting your cat’s immune system.
 CBD can help keep your cat's bodily systems in balance by supplementing their endocannabinoid system.

 One recent study found that worms given CBD lived on average up to 18% longer lives than their non-CBD-taking counterparts.
 They were also up to 22% more active in the late stages of their lives.
 We don't yet know how or if this will translate to cats and humans, but it certainly is encouraging.